-PULLMAN, Wash. — Washington State University College Republican President James Allsup has confirmed with KREM 2 that he was at the “Unite The Right” rally in Charlottesville, Virginia.
+PULLMAN, Wash. — Embattled Washington State University College Republican President James Allsup has resigned after attending and speaking at the "Unite the Right" rally in Charlottesville, Virginia that turned violent over the weekend.

-KREM 2's Amanda Roley spoke with Allsup on the phone.
+KREM 2 spoke with Allsup on the phone.
 At the time of their conversation Sunday, Allsup was at an urgent care clinic in Charlottesville where he is being treated for minor exposure to pepper spray.

 Allsup, who has more than 14,000 Twitter followers and 145,000 subscribers on YouTube, said he attended the rally in a media capacity.
 The WSU College Republican President said the rally organizer unexpectedly asked him to make a few remarks.